awilli1186/wee-website/source/content/v3/script/assets/load.md

 ---note---

-**Note:** If an absolute url beginning with //, http://, or https:// is requested it will bypass the root if set.
+**Note:** If an absolute URL beginning with "//", "http://", or "https://" is requested the root option will be ignored.

 ---code|label:Group---